Skip to Content

 If you’re familiar with my sweets recipes, you’re aware of my affinity for Swerve Confectioners Sugar.
 I’d like to report that their brown sugar substitute is a certified game changer as well.

 Similar to my points on protein powder above, however, I’m not affiliated with Swerve and don’t have to sell you on it.
 (Though they did send me the brown sugar for free.
 Thx guys!)
-If you wanted to use something else, I think reducing the butter and using a bit of Walden Farms Pancake Syrup or a sugar free syrup with the quick oats and walnuts would work great.
+If you wanted to use something else, I think reducing the butter and using a bit of sugar free syrup (or maple syrup like my sausage breakfast muffins) with the quick oats and walnuts would work great.

 pumpkin banana bread muffins inside